-The seats nearest to the stage are to be found in the Stalls, and the highest ticket prices are accordingly found in this section.
+The Stalls are the closest section to the stage and offer the best views in the theatre, with ticket prices to match.
 Whilst tickets for a Saturday night performance can be expensive, there are often cheaper tickets towards the back of the section and special offers that will enable you to sit near the front for less than usual.
-However the price is arguably worth it for an unobstructed view of the show that allows you to feel like you are really amongst the action!
+However the price is arguably worth it for an unobstructed view of the show that allows you to feel like you are really involved in the action!
+Legroom in this section is better than other sections, with aisle seats offering the best room.

 Share Your Seating Tips